christopheraue/phpspy/README.md

 PHP Spy
 =======

 Spy on a class' methods and track the arguments it was called with.
-The spy does not interfer with the default behavior of the code.
+The spy does not interfere with the default behavior of the code.
 So, spied methods are still executed.

 Why?
 ----
 To make code testing more comfortable.
-Especially, if you just want to check, that a method was called and recieved the correct arguments.
+Especially, if you just want to check, that a method was called and received the correct arguments.

 Requirements
 ------------